Student visa application - international students

 Postgraduate Research (subclass 574) visa granted before 5 November 2011

-If you were granted the Postgraduate Research (subclass 574) visa before 5 November 2011 and your visa is going to expire while your thesis is under examination, you will need to apply for another visa before your current visa ceases.
-If you are applying for a student visa for thesis marking purpose, you will need to provide a letter from your faculty/department in your application indicating that you are required to remain in Australia for thesis marking, within an expected timeframe.
+If you were granted a Postgraduate Research (subclass 574) visa before 5 November 2011 and your visa is going to expire while your thesis is under examination, you will need to apply for another visa before your current visa ceases.
+If you are applying for a student visa for thesis marking purposes, along with your application you will need to provide a letter from your faculty/department indicating that you are required to remain in Australia for thesis marking, with an expected time frame.
 You will not be issued an eCoE for this purpose.
-As you will not have an eCoE number, you will not be able to lodge an online application.
-For information on the documentation required, please refer to the following DIBP website:www.immi.gov.au/students/checklists
+Since you will not have an eCoE number, you will not be able to lodge an online application.

-Student visa holders must hold a health insurance policy (Overseas Student Health Cover) for the duration of their stay in Australia.
+Student visa holders must hold Overseas Student Health Cover (OSHC) for the duration of their stay in Australia.
+A list of approved OSHC providers can be found here.
 If you are extending your student visa, you will need to extend your cover for the full duration of your stay.

 Please contact your OSHC provider for advice regarding your health cover.
-If you hold your OSHC with Allianz Global Assistance Overseas Health Cover, assistance is available from Allianz Global Assistance Overseas Health Cover website, and an Allianz Global Assistance Overseas Health Cover representative is available in the Customer Service area of the International Student Office.
-When logging onto the website, enter your SID as your policy number.
+If you hold your OSHC with Allianz Global Assistance Overseas Health Cover, assistance is available from their website, and a representative is available in the Customer Service area on level 4 of the Jane Foss Russell Building.
+When logging onto the website, enter your SID plus 'US' as your policy number.

 If you wish to stay in Australia in order to attend your graduation, you will need to contact the Department of Immigration and Border Protection (DIBP) regarding alternative visas for you to remain in the country.
 Many students apply for a tourist visa for this purpose.
-You can find more information at this page on the DIBP’s Website: www.immi.gov.au/students/students/extending_your_stay.
+You can find more information on DIBP’s website.

-If you have completed your course, you will no longer be enrolled, which means you will not be eligible to obtain a new eCoE, or apply for a further student visa.
+If you have completed your course, you will no longer be enrolled, which means that you will not be eligible to obtain a new eCoE or apply for a new student visa.